I and My Chimney: Summary

 An unnamed narrator compares himself to his chimney.
 He feels overshadowed by his chimney's presence, and that his home's architecture conforms to the chimney's (not his) requirements.
 He praises his pyramid-shaped chimney and recounts its history.
 After a renovation to the home, the chimney was shortened, which made it wider at the top.
 Parts of the chimney that were on the interior were exposed to the elements and had to be replaced.
 The narrator boasts that the central positioning of his hearth is superior to houses which have separate chimneys on either side of the house, because a central hearth encourages unity.
 His wife wants to remove the chimney to create a great hall in their house, which prompts the narrator to reflect on his relationship with his wife.
 While he is content to let things be, she sees everything as a problem to be fixed.
 While she is energetic and curious about new ideas, he is bent with pain and prefers the company of old things.

 The narrator remarks that the way the rooms center on the chimney made for a disorienting floorplan.
 A passing master mason named Hiram Scribe told him that the chimney took up more room than was necessary and was a waste of floor space, and offered to dismantle it for 500 dollars.
 The narrator's wife and daughter were eager to see the chimney gone, but the narrator resolved that the chimney should stay.
 Hiram sends the narrator a note revealing that there is likely a hidden closet in the chimney.
 The narrator recalls that his relative Julian Dacres originally built the home.
 Julian was a shipmaster, who everyone assumed had amassed a large fortune, but died in debt.
 He tells Julian that his chimney will remain, and signs his name "I and my chimney."
-His wife persists in asking about the secret closet, and the narrator has Julian come again.
-Julian finds a discrepancy in the measurements of the chimney and the rooms on the second floor.
+His wife persists in asking about the secret closet, and the narrator has Scribe come again.
+Scribe finds a discrepancy in the measurements of the chimney and the rooms on the second floor.
 The narrator pays him fifty dollars to sign a statement saying that he has no reason to believe that the chimney is unsound.
 The narrator's wife persists in her desire to remove the chimney and discover the secret closet.
 The narrator becomes a recluse to ensure that the chimney is safe.